 All Switches Installed from the Same Cumulus Linux 4.0.0 and 4.1.0 Image Have the Same SSH Host Keys

 Due to a packaging error, all switches installed from the same Cumulus Linux image have the same SSH host keys.
-This affects switches originally installed with Cumulus Linux 4.0.0 and 4.1.0 from a disk image only (including those that were upgraded by
+This affects switches originally installed with Cumulus Linux 4.0.0 and 4.1.0 from a disk image only (including those that you upgraded by

 apt to a later release).